Skip to main content

 Network pricing changes often, so the safer way to compare is by payment model rather than memorising one fixed number.

 Tesla Supercharger: Many UK Tesla sites are open to non-Tesla EVs.
-Zapmap’s April 2026 data puts open-to-all Tesla Supercharger pricing at about 62p/kWh on average, with Tesla drivers paying less across the wider network.
+Zapmap’s July 2026 rapid-pricing page says Tesla is currently the cheapest top-10 rapid network, with most open locations charging about 61p/kWh during daytime hours.
 Prices vary by site and time of day, so check the Tesla app before relying on a specific rate.

 Ionity, Gridserve, bp pulse, InstaVolt, Osprey and others: These networks can be convenient for motorway and rapid-hub charging, but PAYG prices can sit much higher than home charging.
-Zapmap’s top-network table puts InstaVolt at the upper end of PAYG rapid pricing, around 92p/kWh, while some networks, locations and subscriptions are lower.
+Zapmap’s July 2026 top-network table puts InstaVolt at the upper end of PAYG rapid pricing, around 92p/kWh, while Sainsbury’s Smart Charge, Believ, Tesla and some subscriptions or partner offers can be lower.

 Destination and supermarket charging: Some slower destination chargers are still free or cheap, but it is less common than it used to be.
 Treat any free supermarket, hotel or workplace charger as a bonus rather than a planning assumption.